All Episodes

 The American people voting for Donald Trump have been told forever they're deplorable, they're racist, they're these awful, degrading things.

-And to get out there and say, you know what, this is how normal people talk.
+They don't have to feel like linen, and to get out there and say, you know what, this is how normal people talk.

 We're tired of your BS.

-Here's how it's gonna go down.
+Here's how it's going to go down.

-You media people are fake news and liars, and that's why every time he mentions it, he gets a cheer.
+And that's why every time he mentions it, he gets a cheer.

-Now, will it work for re-election?
+Now, will it work for reelection?

 I hope so.